|Birth: ||Apr. 22, 1868|

 Los Angeles County

-Flora Call Disney is the Mother of Walt Disney, (Walter Elias Disney).
+Flora Call Disney was the Mother of Walt Disney, (Walter Elias Disney).

 Flora was born in Steuben, Ohio, the daughter of Henrietta (née Gross) (1837–1910) and Charles Call (1823–1890), who were neighbors of Kepple Elias Disney and Mary Disney, parents of Elias Disney, her husband.
 She was of German and English descent.